crate/croud/docs/configuration.rst

 Incompatible versions
 =====================

-Versions prior to ``0.23.0`` are incompatible with the current Config file format.
+Versions prior to ``0.23.0`` are incompatible with the current configuration file format.

 If you are in that scenario, you will get the following error message: